Learn how to get a veteran designation on your driver license and a DOL Authorization card for you and your family if you're on active military duty.

 - Next Generation Uniformed Services ID - Retired or letter from Washington Department of Veteran Affairs (WDVA)

-If you don't have your DD Form 214 you can request your military service records online, by mail, or by fax on the National Archives website.
+If you don't have any of these, you can request your military service records on the National Archives website.

-If you need to get more than a Veteran's designation there may be an additional fee.
+If you're only getting your veteran's designation, it is free.
+If you need to get more than a veteran's designation, there may be an additional fee.
 There's is an additional fee for the following:

 - Adding other endorsements at the same time